Plugin-Warp/Uploader/README.md

-# Uploadwarp
+# WarpLoad

-Uploadwarp is a web-based tool that allows extension developers to upload their Turbowarp extensions to Pluginwarp.
+WarpLoad is a web-based tool that allows extension developers to upload their WarpCore extensions to Impact.
 It provides an easy way to upload `.js` files directly to the extensions folder of the repository using a Access Token.

 ## Features